How This Site Was Built

 • Git/GitHub - Version control and source hosting

-• Automatic deployment on git push
+• Automatic deployment on git push to master

 Third-Party Services